ministryofjustice/ds-auth-omniauth/README.md

 ### Storing Current User Locally

-The Omniauth::Dsds::ControllerMethods mixin will also give access to a `current_user` method, which returns a User object representing the currently logged in user.
+The DsAuth::Omniauth::ControllerMethods mixin will also give access to a `current_user` method, which returns a User object representing the currently logged in user.
 This will return a DsAuth::Omniauth::User instance.

 This relies on the session containing the user_token (see above).
 The current_user will be fetched on every request.